RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 ## Invoking the packer through the <i>fixbb</i> application

 To illustrate what the packer does, let's run it.
+The simplest way to run the packer is by running the Rosetta <i>fixbb</i> application: its sole <i>raison d'être</i> is to call the packer.
 Navigate to the demos/fixbb directory, and run the following:

 ```
 <path_to_Rosetta_directory>/main/source/bin/fixbb.default.linuxgccrelease -in:file:s 1l2y.pdb -in:file:fullatom -resfile resfile.txt -nstruct 5 >log.txt 2>err.txt &
 ```

+You may need to change "linuxgccrelease", in the above, to whatever is appropriate given your operating system and compiler.

+This application packs the side-chains of the input structure (the trp cage mini-protein, 1l2y.pdb).
+Five output structures, from five separate runs, are produced.
+If you compare these structures to the input structure, you'll find that Rosetta chooses slightly different rotamers for the side-chains, as compared to the input.
+This is to be expected, particularly given the discrete nature of rotamers: the truly "best" rotamer might lie between two rotamers tested, and may never be sampled.

+Work through the [[rest of the demo|../../fixbb/Readme.md]].
+This teaches about how the packer can be tweaked, both at the commandline and with configuration files called <i>resfiles</i>, to control the amount of sampling, the time taken for a run, and the likelihood of converging to the optimal solution.

 ## The Sequence Design Problem